laozaoer/MMGOR_old/README.md

 myrules=hermite.h.quadrature.rules(30,normalized=FALSE)
 myrules=as.matrix(myrules[[30]])

 # Generate the censoring indicators and the spline function values.
-Users can use their own H function.
+# Users can use their own H function by changing the specific H function in the file *Data.sim.func.R*.
 data=data_for_est(r,beta,gamma,theta,X,Z,n,mi,knotsnum=2,order=2,H)
 ```